The

 should attend; if one attends not, it is abhorrent to Ptah.
 The heart makes

-itself its own master when it attends and when it does not attend; but if it
+itself its own master when it attends and when it does not attend; but

 attends, then his heart is a beneficent master to a man.
 In attending to